References

 • Run and Validate: Ensure that your tests check for expected results, and handle errors correctly.

-This approach guarantees that your database interactions are tested independently, allowing you to simulate different responses and errors hassle-free.
+This approach guarantees that your database and HTTP service interactions are tested independently, allowing you to simulate different responses and errors hassle-free.

 Previous